openvinotoolkit/nncf/examples/classification/README.md

     It may take a few epochs to get the baseline accuracy results.
 - Use the `--multiprocessing-distributed` flag to run in the distributed mode.
 - Use the `--resume` flag with the path to a previously saved model to resume training.
+- For Torchvision-supported image classification models, set `"pretrained": true` inside the NNCF config JSON file supplied via `--config` to initialize the model to be compressed with Torchvision-supplied pretrained weights, or, alternatively:
 - Use the `--weights` flag with the path to a compatible PyTorch checkpoint in order to load all matching weights from the checkpoint into the model - useful if you need to start compression-aware training from a previously trained uncompressed (FP32) checkpoint instead of performing compression-aware training from scratch.

 #### Validate Your Model Checkpoint